apartmentflowers

 Not Enough Nutrients in Soil

-Your Monstera leaves are turning to yellow because the nutrients in the soil is not enough for plant to give to all leaves and keep them green that’s because Nitrogen is what we call a mobile nutrient is very essential to prevent Monstera leaves turning yellow, and its able to be transported through the plant and to be used in the area that it is needs most and that is always the newest growth of the plant.
+Your monstera leaves turning yellow because the nutrients in the soil is not enough for plant to give to all leaves and keep them green that’s because Nitrogen is what we call a mobile nutrient is very essential to prevent Monstera leaves turning yellow, and its able to be transported through the plant and to be used in the area that it is needs most and that is always the newest growth of the plant.

 You need to provide needed nutrients to plant in order to prevent yellow leaves.